kortirso/galnora/README.md

         input - text for translation, string
     job_attrs - attributes for job as map uid - identificator, string

-        from - source language, ISO 639-1 format (like "en") to - target language, ISO 639-1 format (like "ru") keys - map for keys, for example, for Systran - %{key: "API_KEY"}
+        type - type of translating service, atom, available [:systran] from - source language, ISO 639-1 format (like "en"), string to - target language, ISO 639-1 format (like "ru"), string keys - map for keys, for example, for Systran - %{key: "API_KEY"}